surfstudio/yandex-mapkit-lite-flutter/README.md

 * [X] Showing current traffic conditions

 ❗️If you need all the features, we recommend using the original package [yandex_mapkit](https://pub.dev/packages/yandex_mapkit)

-**This is a simplified version of the yandex_mapkit 3.4.0 package.**
-Features such as Suggestions, Search, ReverseSearch, Bicycle, Driving have been removed from it.

 A flutter plugin for displaying yandex maps on iOS and Android.